moriss/php_wp/README.md

 Below is the gtcoding tutorial.
 The course is made up of multiple videos. https://www.youtube.com/watch?v=YUI6biHYjUk&list=PL0-e1OMq5RP4LVmPKRljF5vAU3-Jx3yWQ&index=2

-Before you start worrying about creating easy to follow instructions, You really just want to be able to be competent and creating these wordpress sites as a starting point.
+Before you start worrying about creating your own easy to follow instructions, You really just want to be able to be competent at creating these wordpress sites as a starting point.

 Where you are just now is your own php_wp git repo in htdocs.
 As you work through the course using the notes and referencing the video :